 Amateur filmmakers have shot whole movies using smartphones and went on to enter them in festivals or otherwise gain acclaim; similarly, there’s nothing stopping businesses from getting high-quality results from lesser resources.
 Fast food chains spend hundreds on crews to beautify and photograph their offerings, but a catering business doesn’t need all that fanfare, just one or two cooks, a smart device with a camera and some lighting.
 The approach is comparably lo-fi, but sure to have website visitors salivating over a real menu choice.

-Bartering with other local businesses can achieve a mutually beneficial arrangement wherein content marketers without photography skills or equipment can access such professional services, while perhaps assisting the photo shop with marketing help.
+Bartering with a photography business can achieve a mutually beneficial arrangement wherein content marketers without photography skills or equipment can access such professional services, while perhaps assisting the photo shop with marketing help.
 Wedding photographers can practice their trade in many other settings, and businesses in need may want to inquire about working out an agreement.
 Or, venue management firms that host weddings and receptions may be able to forge close ties with photographer partners by referring each other to couples planning their big days.

 Testimonials are powerful assets to increase brand awareness and trust.
 While a case study might help sway a prospect who’s further down the funnel, think about the impact a social photo essay of sorts could have in increasing your brand profile.
 Other followers who can see your products being used by real people is a huge co-sign.
 If you have an expansive following across social networks, tap some of your most avowed brand evangelists for promotional photos, like of their dog with a custom neckerchief or a selfie sporting makeup they ordered.
 You can also start a social media competition encouraging followers to submit their own photos.
 Just make sure to get permission to reuse any third party’s photography in content marketing, either in this exact case or any other where use has to be approved.

 Those perfect pictures aren’t going to snap themselves.
 Instead of waiting for that opportunity to present itself, create the chance for photogenic moments by hosting events, getting involved in the community, attending conventions or trade shows, working with other businesses or just being social in any sense.
+Don’t worry if the environment isn’t perfect; tools like a background removal tool can help transform your images into stunning visuals that truly showcase your brand’s impact and involvement.
 For instance, the lawn care company that volunteers to help clean up a neighborhood park has the ideal situation to do good, record it and communicate that message visually to a local audience.
 Either hire a professional photographer to accompany or ask employees and others to help commemorate by taking their own pictures.

 When this last resort must be taken, just know there are stock photo vendors out there that offer quality images.
 A couple to consider include: